Scolecobasidium lascauxense

-Ochroconis lascauxensis is a species of fungus of the Ascomycota phylum that was officially described in May 2012.
+Scolecobasidium lascauxense is a species of fungus of the Ascomycota phylum that was officially described in May 2012.
 The organism was obtained and isolated from Lascaux Cave in France, where it had begun appearing on the Paleolithic cave paintings on the walls of the cave.
-Along with the discovery of Ochroconis lascauxensis, the closely related Ochroconis anomala was also discovered on the paintings.
+Along with the discovery of Scolecobasidium lascauxense, the closely related Scolecobasidium anomalum was also discovered on the paintings.
 The black stains that they caused first began being observed in 2001 and spread so far that they were considered to be a large concern by 2007.

-Along with its sibling species, Ochroconis lascauxensis was selected on May 22, 2013, by the International Institute for Species Exploration, located at Arizona State University, as one of the "Top 10 New Species" that had been discovered in 2012.
+Along with its sibling species, Scolecobasidium lascauxense was selected on May 22, 2013, by the International Institute for Species Exploration, located at Arizona State University, as one of the "Top 10 New Species" that had been discovered in 2012.
 The winners were selected from among a pool of more than 140 nominees.
 The two fungi were chosen because of their importance in relation to properly conserving the cave painting at Lascaux.